School’s out, it hasn’t rained in weeks and I’m not beach body ready… so I guess it’s officially summer!

 I am only part way through this book but it had to be included in the list.
-The only hardback I chose on my visit to Mr B’s (and signed by the author no less) Educated is a memoir unlike any other.
+The only hardback I chose on my visit to Mr B’s (and signed by the author no less) Educated is a truly remarkable memoir.
 Tara grew up in rural Idaho with her parents and siblings.
 She had no birth certificate.
-Never went to school.
+She never went to school.
 There were no medical records because her parents didn’t believe in doctors or hospitals.
+She spent her childhood working in a junkyard preparing for End of Days.
 It’s an extraordinary story.
-All the more extraordinary is the author’s quest for an education which took her to Cambridge and Harvard!
+All the more extraordinary is the author’s quest for an education which took her on an incredible journey.
 Just amazing.

 Burma Chronicles by Guy Delisle

 I’ve never read any graphic novels.
 Well, not unless you count the Tin Tin and Asterix books I read as a child.
 I was under the impression they weren’t really proper books, just dressed up comics but this is a real story and the pictures add an endearing quality that would be amiss without them!
 I just love the illustrations.
 I zipped through this quickly so perhaps not the best option for a long haul flight but easy and engaging.